jsapp21/rss-project/README.md

 Reporting Page

-create a custom middleware in front of all the /items post, delete and outofstock routes that looks up the id being edited and throws a access denied error if the item name = “Cheeseburger”.
-Catch this error in errorHandler and return 403
+create a custom middleware for:
+ - /items post, delete and outofstock routes
+ - the middleware looks up the id being edited and throws access denied error if the item name = “Cheeseburger”
-(edited)
+ - Catch this error in errorHandler and return 403

 React